Criticism of Islamism: Enmity towards the West

 Major Islamist figures such as Sayyid Qutb and Ayatollah Khomeini emphasize antipathy towards non-Muslims and anything un-Islamic.
-Sayyid Qutb, for example, opposed co-existence with non-Muslims and believed the world divided into "truth and falsehood" – Islam being truth and everything else being falsehood.
+Sayyid Qutb, for example, opposed co-existence with non-Muslims and believed the world was divided into "truth and falsehood" – Islam being truth and everything else being falsehood.
 "Islam cannot accept or agree to a situation which is half-Islam and half-Jahiliyyah ...
 The mixing and co-existence of the truth and falsehood is impossible," Western civilization itself was "evil and corrupt," a "rubbish heap."

-Olivier Roy explains Islamist attacks on Christians and other non-Muslims as a need for a scapegoat for failure.
+Olivier Roy explains Islamist attacks on Jews, Christians and other non-Muslims as a need for a scapegoat for failure.

 Since Islam has an answer to everything, the troubles from which Muslim society is suffering are due to nonbelievers and to plots, whether Zionist or Christian.
 Attacks against Jews and Christians appear regularly in neofundamentalist articles.
 In Egypt, Copts are physically attacked.
 In Afghanistan, the presence of western humanitarians, who are associated with Christian missionaries [despite the fact that many if not most have secular often leftist backgrounds] is denounced.

 Verses of the Quran and enmity

-But whatever the explanation, the sentiments of Qutb and Khomeini seem to clash with Quranic calls for moderation and toleration according to critics:
+But whatever the explanation, the sentiments of Qutb and Khomeini seem to clash with what critics (such as Abou al-Fadl, Reza Aslan, Usama Hasan) believe are Quranic calls for moderation and toleration: